Partnership for Global Infrastructure and Investment: Build Back Better World

 On 12 June 2021, the Group of Seven (G7) announced the adoption of the Build Back Better World (B3W) initiative built off the progress and principles of the Blue Dot Network to counter China's BRI to address the $40 trillion worth of infrastructure needed by developing countries by 2035.
-The initiative aims to catalyze funding for quality infrastructure for of low- and middle-income countries from the private sector and will encourage private-sector investments that support "climate, health and health security, digital technology, and gender equity and equality."
+The initiative aims to catalyze funding for quality infrastructure in low- and middle-income countries from the private sector and will encourage private-sector investments that support "climate, health and health security, digital technology, and gender equity and equality."
 The B3W efforts were in line with the standards and principles of the Blue Dot Network (BDN), relating to the environment and climate, labor and social safeguards, financing, construction, anticorruption, and other areas.

 B3W was not ultimately detailed beyond the program's general goals.
 Following legislative difficulties in implementing the Build Back Better domestic agenda, on 26 June 2022, at the 48th G7 summit, the initiative was re-branded as the Partnership for Global Infrastructure and Investment.